lsw5077/ShinyForEcologistsPart1/README.md

         })
 ```

 Now we need to build the links between the user interface and the data wrangling and plotting functions we're about to describe.
-If you've ever built functions that depend on other functions, the structure of a shiny server is very similar.
+If you've ever built functions that depend on other functions, the structure of a Shiny server is very similar.
 If you haven't, no worries!
 We'll walk through it step by step.

 ### Reactivity